pebble-dev/pebble-dev.github.io/_posts/2025-01-26-the-future-of-rebble.md

 ![](/images/tintin-blog-post/hackathon-002.gif)

 The [last Rebble hackathon](/2023/05/12/a-look-back-at-the-rebble-hackathon.html) was so much fun, and we've been wanting to do another for some time.
-The Rebble project is a fantastic example of what community can achieve, and we indend to build on this in 2025 and beyond.
+The Rebble project is a fantastic example of what community can achieve, and we intend to build on this in 2025 and beyond.

 Writing Pebble apps is a fantastic way to delve into the world of embedded systems, and what better way to do that then with a hackathon?